pypa/cibuildwheel/docs/setup.md

   - cibuildwheel --output-dir wheelhouse
 ```

+Commit this file, enable building of your repo on Travis CI, and push.

-Then setup a deployment method by following the [Travis CI deployment docs](https://docs.travis-ci.com/user/deployment/), or see [Delivering to PyPI](#delivering-to-pypi) below.
+Then setup a deployment method by following the [Travis CI deployment docs](https://docs.travis-ci.com/user/deployment/), or see [Delivering to PyPI](deliver-to-pypi.md).
+For more info on `.travis.yml`, check out the [docs](https://docs.travis-ci.com/).

 ## CircleCI [linux/mac]